ReachFive/identity-android-sdk/README.md

 ## Getting Started

-This SDK is modular and you import only what you really using, only the SDK Core is required
+This SDK is modular and you only need to import what you really plan on using.
+The only mandatory part is SDK Core.

 ### SDK Core (required)
-It containt all common tools and interfaces, authentication with passwords
+It contains all the main tools and interfaces, as well as methods related to standard authentication by identifier and password.

 ```groovy
 dependencies {